 Star guard Doug Edert was able to benefit.
 The sharpshooter, who donned a mustache, headband, and floppy hair, was starring in Buffalo Wild Wings commercials before the tournament was over.
 That is the purest form of legislation.

 But it does not need to be a starring moment or Cinderella run for a player to profit off their name, image, or likeness.
-One of the best forms of March Madness marketing is to sell their own t-shirts.
+One of the best forms is to sell their own t-shirts.
 When they return to campus, an appearance at a local business is a mutually beneficial way for the athlete and owner to make some extra cash.